Somerville Public Library: Friends of the Somerville Public Library

 Founded around 25 years ago, the Friends of the Somerville Public Library is composed of people from various age groups.
 They work together on different projects throughout the year to raise funds and awareness for the library.
 The members volunteer their time to help operate the library and run library events.

+Closure

+On July 22, 2026, an announcement was made that the Somerville library would close on July 31, 2026.
+Prior to closing, the former children's section (downstairs) was affected by mold and the upstairs section had become both the adult and children's section.
+Following closure, events and materials were moved to the Bridgewater library.